We are hiring! Ranger, Aerial Operations - Franz Josef

 The Team Leader role

-This is the opportunity to play a crucial role in enabling the successful delivery of the Predator Free South Westland project.
-Lead a team of 6-10 field rangers, identifying and supporting their personal and professional development through empathic and strong team leadership.
-You will work closely with the Operations Coordinator, other team leads, and the wider ZIP crew to maintain a high-functioning, goal-orientated team.
+This is the opportunity to play a crucial role in enabling the successful delivery of the Te Manahuna Aoraki Project by leading a team of 5-10 field rangers.
+You will work closely with the Project Manager, work leads, and the wider ZIP team to maintain a high-functioning, goal-orientated team.

 Key Requirements